alt440/RustAPIHTTPSTutorial/README.md

 Essentially, look at what stands below '---stderr' and it should give you indications on what to do.
 I have installed CMake and Visual Studio 2022, and have included 'Desktop development with C++' with my installation of Visual Studio.
 Now it works.

 4- Assuming that you might want to update the dependencies of the project (like I did), go to crates.io to figure out which version of your dependency matches with which version of some other dependency.
 As an example, here is axum-server: https://crates.io/crates/axum-server/0.7.1/dependencies .
 If you look for axum, you see it relates to axum version 0.7.
 I had strange errors because of conflicting imports.

+## How to test

+You will see the difference immediately.
+Go to the http URL, and you will be redirected to HTTPS (the output 'Hello, world!' will appear).

+Also, if you access the HTTPS URL with HTTP (see main.rs comment at top of file), the response 'Hello, world!' will appear gibberish due to encryption!